Our Work: Connect, Support, Advocate

-Connect, support, restore.
+Connect, support, advocate.
 The work of Partners Ending Homelessness focuses on these three major goals.

 Connect organizations across the Continuum of Care (CoC) with the national best practice community and to federal and state partners.

 - Foster collaborations, partnerships, and joint initiatives to increase our system’s ability to end homelessness

 - Increase efficiency of system access and housing referrals through a process called Coordinated Entry and Assessment